-ACCT2310 Financial Accounting 3 s.h.
 An introduction to the study of accounting dealing with the preparation and analysis of the balance sheet, income statement, and related accounting records.
 Prerequisites: One MATH course.

-ACCT2320 Managerial Accounting 3 s.h.
 The selection and analysis of accounting information for internal use by management.
 Prerequisite: ACCT2310 and either BUAD1420 or MATH1510.